CoBrALab/MAGeTbrain/README.md

         git clone  git://github.com/pipitone/MAGeTbrain.git

+1. Add the `MAGeTbrain/bin` folder to your path.
+This can be done easily by running, `source MAGeTbrain/bin/activate` (revert PATH by typing `deactivate`).

-1. Add the `bin` folder to your path.
-Create a new folder for your project and,
+1. Create a new folder for your project and,

         mb init